-Ralph Mitchell - a practitioner of the martial arts for over 50 years, is a decorated Viet Nam combat veteran.
+Ralph Mitchell - a practitioner of the martial arts for over 55 years, is a decorated Viet Nam combat veteran.
 He is a World rated Full Contact Fighter, having fought nationally and internationally in Thailand and Taiwan.
-Sifu Mitchell is a direct disciple of Grand Master Mark of the Jooklum Southern Praying Mantis System.
+Master Mitchell is a direct disciple of Grand Master Gin Foon Mark of the Jooklum Southern Praying Mantis System.
 His martial arts background includes Vee Jitsu, Judo, Western Boxing, Savate, the Philipino art of Kali, and is a Senior Full Instructor of Progressive Fighting System.
 Master Mitchell is an experienced judge and referee.
 His system incorporates the concept of cross training and provides a "trainer" for tournament competitions.
 This is in keeping with systems used in other disciplines and sports to maximize performance and minimize injury.
 He focuses on street survival techniques utilizing both eastern and western styles.
 His students are consistent winners in Kung-Fu, stick and knife, and mixed martial arts competitions.
 He has trained amateurs and professional fighters including UFC level competitors.
 Master Mitchell is a rare combination of teacher, healer, trainer, and coach who helps to build students into champions.
 Discipline, and respect are the foundations of Universal Defense System.
+In 2021, after the many years of dedication to the United States Kuoshu Federation, Master Mitchell was honored by being inducted into the U.S.K.F.
+Hall of Fame.